aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/100_addons/030-nginix-addon.md

 ---
-title: "Install Ngnix Controller with GitOps Bridge"
+title: "Install Ngnix Controller Addon"
 weight: 30
 ---

-GitOps Bridge make installing an addon easy by setting a cluster addon variable to true.
+GitOps Bridge makes it easy to install cluster add-ons by simply setting a label to `true`.

-In the following code, let's deploy nginx by setting enable_ingress_nginx=true.
+In this chapter, you’ll deploy the NGINX Ingress Controller by setting the `enable_ingress_nginx=true` label.

+# Install Nginx Add-on

-### 1. Enable Nginx controller
+### 1. Enable the NGINX Add-on Label

+Add the label to your `terraform.tfvars` file:

 :::code{showCopyAction=true language=json highlightLines='4'}
 sed -i '